Wagga Wagga, NSW

 Wagga Wagga Base Hospital

 Major regional hospital.
-DVA card holders can access services here.
+DVA Gold Card and White Card holders can access services here for accepted conditions.

 Soldier On

-Provides employment, education, and social connection programs for veterans.
-Active in the Riverina region.
+Provides employment, education, and social connection programs for veterans and their families.
+Active in the Riverina and broader regional NSW.